 An Important Note About Fat Layers

-After expressing breast milk and storing it away in bags, a container or a bottle, you can see the layer of fat visibly separates from the actual milk after some time.
+After expressing breast milk and storing it away in bags, a container or a bottle, you can see the layer of fat visibly separates from the rest of the milk after some time.

-When giving your baby cold breast milk to drink, it’s difficult to get this layer of fat to mix back in with the actual milk expressed.
+When giving your baby cold breast milk to drink, it’s difficult to get this layer of fat to mix back in with the rest.

-What ends up happening in most cases is the baby drinks the actual milk and leaves the fat content behind, which later gets disposed of during the bottle cleaning process.
+What ends up happening in most cases is the baby drinks the actual milk but leaves the fat content behind, which later gets disposed of during the bottle cleaning process.

 This layer of fat is very beneficial to babies from a nutritional standpoint, so you must make sure they’re taking it in along with the rest of the milk they’re drinking.
 Fat also tends to keep babies satiated for longer, so they’re not always constantly feeling hungry and crying.